-A special mid-year Celebration Mass and reception will be held on Friday, December 19, 2014 at 4:00 p.m. in Founders Chapel for undergraduate, graduate and law students who complete their coursework in January 2015.
+A special mid-year Celebration Mass and reception will be held on Friday, December 16, 2016 at 4:00 p.m. in Founders Chapel for undergraduate, graduate and law students who complete their coursework in January 2017.
 Faculty are encouraged to attend and celebrate with these graduates.
-The Celebration Mass is not a Commencement ceremony, so caps and gowns are not worn and diploma cases are not presented.
+The Mid-Year Graduates' Celebration Mass is not a Commencement ceremony, so caps and gowns are not worn and diploma cases are not presented.

-Faculty should receive an email from the Provost’s Office in mid-to-late March with a link to the USD Torero Store’s online attendance and regalia order form.
+Faculty receive an email from the Provost’s Office in March with a link to the USD Torero Store’s online attendance and regalia order form.
 Faculty select the ceremonies they plan to attend and order regalia, if needed, and submit the form online.
-Regardless of whether you order regalia, please let us know that you plan to attend Commencement(s) by marking your attendance on the online form.
+Regardless of whether you order regalia, let us know which ceremonies you plan to attend Commencement(s) by marking your attendance on the online form.
 This helps ensure there is adequate seating on the platform for faculty!

 Vehicles displaying a DMV-issued disabled person parking tag or sticker will be directed to designated spaces on the third floor of the Mission Parking Structure, which is directly across from the Jenny Craig Pavilion.
 Tram Service is provided for all disabled and elderly guests from the third floor entrance of the Mission Parking Structure.

 If you are a faculty or staff employee of the University and have a son, daughter, or spouse graduating from the University, you are invited to participate in the conferral of degree for your family member.
-If you would like to participate in this capacity, please fill out the participation and regalia order form on the USD Torero Store website and also provide via email to Julie Bemiss (firstname.lastname@example.org) by April 17, 2015:
+If you would like to participate in this capacity, please fill out the participation and regalia order form on the USD Torero Store website and also provide via email to firstname.lastname@example.org by April 14, 2017:

 - Your name